Gérard Houllier: Lyon

 On 29 May 2005, it was announced that Houllier had signed a two-year contract as manager of the champions of Ligue 1, succeeding Paul Le Guen.
-Olympique Lyonnais had just won their previous fourth successive championship and Houllier was hired to convert this domestic dominance to the European stage.
+Lyon had just won their previous fourth successive championship and Houllier was hired to convert this domestic dominance to the European stage.
 Despite continuing this dominance of Ligue 1, Lyon lost to Milan in the quarter-finals of the 2005–06 Champions League while they crashed out to the inexperienced Roma in the first knockout round of the 2006–07 Champions League.
 Houllier also suffered a cup final defeat (Coupe de la Ligue) to Bordeaux.
 However, in April 2007, Houllier won his second-straight (Lyon's sixth-straight) Ligue 1 title after Toulouse's loss to Rennes.
 The 2006–07 season proved to be his last with the club: on 25 May 2007, he stepped down due to a fractious relationship with outspoken chairman Jean-Michel Aulas, who was frustrated at the club's inability to convert domestic dominance into European success.
 An official statement on Lyon's website stated that Houllier asked to be released from the last season of his contract and that request was granted by the president.
 Houllier also said that he needed a break after experiencing two seasons with Lyon.

-Return to the French national team
+Return to the France national team

-Houllier was reappointed to the role of technical director for the French national team in September 2007, replacing interim-incumbent Jean-Pierre Morlans.
+Houllier was reappointed to the role of technical director for the France national team in September 2007, replacing interim-incumbent Jean-Pierre Morlans.
 Despite the team's poor performance during UEFA Euro 2008, Houllier advised French Football Federation president Jean-Pierre Escalettes to keep faith with manager Raymond Domenech.
 This decision attracted criticism as France went on to be eliminated in the first round of the 2010 FIFA World Cup.
 Escalettes resigned from his post after the tournament, but Houllier chose not to step down.
 In an interview with Stéphane Mandard of Le Monde, he denied responsibility for the failed campaign, stating that his responsibilities did not extend to the first team and that he was not Domenech's line manager.